 Prior to the passage of Prop 13 in 1978 – yes, that Prop 13 – localities were allowed to raise or lower taxes without voter approval.
 In addition to changing how taxes and tax cuts were approved, Prop 13 included a requirement that special taxes needed a two-thirds majority to pass.
 Over the years, many propositions were passed to close the perceived court-made “loopholes” employed by localities to raise more taxes.
 Prop 218 is likely the most notable example as it expressively reiterated (through the addition of Articles XIII C and XIII D of the California Constitution), the requirement that special local tax measures need a two-thirds supermajority to pass.
 However, Prop 218 did not give any indication about voter initiatives in the context of voting threshold requirements.

 This brings us to the next step in the saga when in 2018 three San Francisco special tax measures introduced by the initiative process, Prop C (June), Prop G, and Prop C (November), passed without a two-thirds supermajority.
-But eventually, after a couple of years going through the court system and facing a number of appeals, the California Supreme Court upheld both Prop C’s on the grounds that the two-thirds requirement applies only to taxes brought forth by a governing body and not to measures placed on the ballot by private citizens via the initiative process.
-Prop G, on the other hand, is still tied up in litigation and San Francisco officials instead introduced and passed a very near identical measure in 2020 to bypass the courts.13
+But eventually, after a couple of years going through the court system and facing a number of appeals, the California Supreme Court upheld both Prop C’s on the grounds that the two-thirds requirement applies only to taxes brought forth by a governing body and not to measures placed on the ballot by private citizens via the initiative process.16 Then for Prop G, it took another year in the courts before the California Supreme Court ultimately declined to review a lower court ruling.17

 What happens when competing measures both pass?